Senerat Gunewardene: Political career

 Joining the colonial era politics in Ceylon with the establishment of the Ceylon National Congress, in which Gunewardene served as Joint Secretary from 1926 to 1932 jointly with S. W. R. D. Bandaranaike and thereafter served as Vice President.
 During this time he campaigned for universal suffrage.
-In 1931, he indented to contest the first State Council election from Dhadagamuwa, but dropped out after contracting malaria.
+In 1931, he intended to contest the first State Council election from Dhadagamuwa, but dropped out after contracting malaria.
 He then contested the Gampola seat just two weeks prior to and lost to T. B. Panabokke.
 In 1936 he was elected to the State Council of Ceylon from Gampola and was a member of the Executive Committee of Local Administration, which was chaired by S. W. R. D. Bandaranaike, who was the Minister of Local Administration.
 In November 1936, he served as acting Minister of Local Administration.
 He was elected to the first parliament in the 1947 general election from Gampola.
 Gunewardene was appointed by D. S. Senanayake as Minister without Portfolio in his cabinet and chief government whip in parliament.
 However, he was unseated in parliament in May 1948 in an election petition and was succeeded by A. E. Gunasinha as Minister and government whip.
 He contested the by-election that followed in Gampola and lost to R. S. Pelpola from the United National Party.